A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Introduction

 \section{Introduction}

 \citet{manchak2018information} have argued that the familiar black hole `evaporation' paradox in semiclassical gravity may be presented succinctly as three ``well-motivated and widely accepted assertions'', which jointly entail contradiction.
 (Why does this suffice for paradox?
 See footnote 2 in their article, with reference to existing philosophical literature on the notion.)
 The upshot: ``[...] any `solution' to the paradox will require one to reject one of these assertions'' [p.
 612].
 Unlike the closely related `Page-time' paradox in black hole thermodynamics (cf. discussion in \citep{wallace2017black}), the assertions relevant to the evaporation paradox, as \citeauthor{manchak2018information} identify, exclusively concern assumptions about global spacetime structure.
+Talk of solving the evaporation paradox therefore amounts to talk of some new lesson about global spacetime structure, were we so lucky as to find cause --- new, satisfying theory --- to leave our current (semiclassical, paradoxical) understanding of black holes behind.